SmartFlow-AI4CFD/SmartFlow/README.md

 ## Installation
 The following components are required to use the SmartFlow framework:
-1. SmartSim
+1. SmartSim and SmartRedis
-2. SmartRedis
+2. Stable-Baselines3
-3. SmartRedis-MPI
+3. SmartFlow
-4. Stable-Baselines3
+4. SmartRedis-MPI
 5. CFD solver
-6. SmartFlow

 For comprehensive installation instructions, please refer to the official documentation for each component:
 - [SmartSim and SmartRedis](https://www.craylabs.org/docs/installation_instructions/basic.html)